 This is where our farm and research collaborations come in.

 To provide artisan honey and beeswax products, and also heirloom, unique, and rare cut flowers that are grown sustainably on our family farm to flower enthusiasts in Iowa and Nebraska.
-We support the preservation of diverse plants and the time-honored tradition of seed-saving.
-Whenever possible, we purchase our seeds from Seed Savers Exchange, a nonprofit organization that preserves heirloom plant varieties.
-From our flowers our bees will collect nectar, pollen, and propolis.
-We aim to care for these bees in a sustainable manner and sell high quality, artisan honey, beeswax, and propolis products where 10% of the honey bee product proceeds support honey bee health research at Creighton University.
+We aim to care for our flowers and bees in a sustainable manner and contribute 10% of the honey bee product proceeds to support honey bee health research at Creighton University.

-Bountiful Blossoms Bee Company, LLC is owned by Brian and Carol Orth.
+Bountiful Blossoms Bee Company, LLC is owned by Brian Orth and Carol Fassbinder-Orth.
 We are Iowa natives that own a 23 acre farm near Glenwood, Iowa with our three children.
 Brian graduated from Iowa State University with a B.S. in Agronomy in 2002, and Carol graduated with a B.S. in Genetics in 2003 from Iowa State and a Ph.D. in Zoology from the University of Wisconsin-Madison in 2008.
-Brian has worked in agricultural, conservation, and landscape industries for the past 16 years, and Carol has been a faculty member in the Biology Department at Creighton University for 8 years.
+Brian has worked in agricultural, conservation, and landscape industries for the past 16 years, and Carol has been a faculty member in the Biology Department at Creighton University for 9 years.
 We started Bountiful Blossoms Bee Company in 2015, initially selling honey and beeswax products from the honey bees on our farm.
-We love growing flowers and are expanding Bountiful Blossoms in 2017 to include cut flower sales!

 Research Support-What we have achieved